mswjs/msw/README.md

 ![Chrome DevTools Network screenshot with the request mocked](https://github.com/mswjs/msw/blob/main/media/msw-quick-look-network.png?raw=true)

-> **Tip:** Did you know that although Service Worker runs in a separate thread, your mock definition executes on the client-side?
-That way you can use the same languages (i.e. TypeScript), third-party libraries, and internal logic in mocks.
+> **Tip:** Did you know that although Service Worker runs in a separate thread, your mock definition executes entirely on the client?
+This way you can use the same languages, like TypeScript, third-party libraries, and internal logic to create the mocks you need.

-## Node
+## Node.js

 - [Learn more about using MSW in Node.js](https://mswjs.io/docs/getting-started/integrate/node)
 - [`setupServer` API](https://mswjs.io/docs/api/setup-server)

 ### How does it work?

-Although Service Worker is a browser-specific API, this library allows reusing of the same mock definition to have API mocking in Node.js through augmenting native request issuing modules.
+There's no such thing as Service Workers in Node.js.
+Instead, MSW implements a [low-level interception algorithm](https://github.com/mswjs/interceptors) that can utilize the very same request handlers you have for the browser.
+This blends the boundary between environments, allowing you to focus on your network behaviors.

 ### How is it different?

-- Prevents from stubbing `fetch`/`axios`/etc. as a part of your test, allowing you to treat API mocking as a pre-requisite and focus on what actually matters during testing.
+- Does not stub `fetch`, `axios`, etc. As a result, your tests know _nothing_ about mocking;
-- The same mock definition you use for local development can be reused for testing.
+- You can reuse the same request handlers for local development and debugging, as well as for testing.
+Truly a single source of truth for your network behavior across all environments and all tools.

 ### Usage example